ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/design-system.md

 ```

 ### textStyle
 This method has the notation `TextStyle textStyle(String id)`.
-It receives the text style id that comes from JSON and returns the `TextStyle` corresponding.
-Here is an implementation:
+It receives the text style id that comes from the JSON and returns the corresponding `TextStyle`.
+Check out an implementation:
 ```dart
 final Map<String, TextStyle> textMap = {
   'h1': TextStyle(